FedeDP/libmodule/docs/src/stack.rst

 .. c:function:: stack_iterate(s, fn, userptr)

   Iterate a stack calling cb on each element until STACK_OK is returned (or end of stack is reached).
-Returns STACK_MISSING if stack is NULL.
+Returns STACK_MISSING if stack is NULL or empty.
+  If fn() returns a value != STACK_OK, iteration will stop and: if value < STACK_OK, value will be returned, else STACK_OK will be returned.

   :param s: pointer to stack_t
   :param fn: callback to be called